 If English (United States, United Kingdom, Canada, India, or Australia), French, German, Spanish, Japanese or Mandarin (Chinese Simplified or Chinese Traditional) is installed on your computer, you can use this language.
-Note that for Japanese and simplified/traditional Chinese you need to adjust the "Key names" yourself.
+Note that for Japanese and simplified/traditional Chinese you need to adjust the "Voice text" yourself.

 If you want to use the app in a language other than the language installed on your computer, you can install a speech recogniser in your preferred language.
 You do not have to make this new language the default language on your computer.

 Say the voice text of a key or key combination and the key(s) will be sent to the active window.